3 Tips to Find Low Competition Keywords for PPC Success

 Research Tools

 Use a keyword research tool like Ubersuggest or Long Tail Pro too.
-These tools are great for finding long-tail keywords that you might not have thought of otherwise.
+These tools are great for finding long-tail keywords you might not have thought otherwise.
 The benefit of using these tools is that they’ll also give you an idea of how many people search for those terms each month, what topics they’re interested in, and how difficult it will be to rank in Google’s top 10 results.

 Determine the ROI on Each Keyword

-You can use Google Ads to see how much each keyword is costing you per click (CPC) and determine whether or not that cost is worth it based on conversion rates (CVR).
+You can use Google Ads to see how much each keyword costs you per click (CPC) and determine whether or not that cost is worth it based on conversion rates (CVR).
 If you have an account manager at your digital marketing agency, ask them for help with these metrics.
 They will know what they look like and should be able to provide guidance.
 Once you know where your keywords fall, you can make adjustments accordingly.

 Low Competition Keywords Cost Less